ngs-lang/ngs/c/ngs.1.md

 * Have types x methods matrix.
 	* Less guess work about the names of methods (functions).
 Same method should work on maximum number of types.
 Example: if you have **1+2** which adds the numbers, you will have **arr1+arr2** which will add (concatenate) the arrays, rather than **arr1.concat(arr2)** and **hash1+hash2** will produce merged hash rather than **hash1.merge(hash2)**.
-	* If you have a data type and a method that can do remotely expected thing on that data type, it should work.
+	* If you have a type and a method that can do remotely expected thing on that type, it should work.
 Example of "remotely" expected is: **number.map(mapper)** runs the **mapper** function for each number in range of 0 to the *number* - 1.

 * Extensibility.
 	* Have custom data format?
 There is no reason that **read('your\_file.super-format')** will not return the parsed data structure.
 	* Have your custom software that returns non-zero exit code but it's OK?
 Extend NGS so that running that command will not produce a fatal error.
 NGS always runs in a mode that is equivalent to **bash -e**, saving many tears.
 	* Want **read('http://example.com/my-resource')** to work?
 Extend NGS to be able to fetch HTTP or S3.
-	* Define any operator on your custom data types.
+	* Define any operator on your custom types.

 * Consistent syntax.
 	* No more **do ... done** and **if ... fi** in the same language.
 Blocks are **{ ... }**.